F.lux is a popular blue light filter program, but I personally hated several things about this program.

 After I added this a lot of people wrote to me that the cursor is not shown when they play fullscreen games.

-This is a problem about which f.lux still don’t have solution.
-In Iris there is Mouse pausers page.
+This is a problem with which f.lux still doesn’t have a solution.
+In Iris, there is the Mouse pausers page.

 From here you can select which programs to disable the software mouse when running.